Promoting the coconut and cocoa value chains in Jamaica together with the International Trade Center

 - Give a talk on innovative food trends around the development and marketing of these products

 Among the actors and leaders visited are: farmers, processors, chocolate makers, as well as products derived from coconut.
-They have also met centers and public institutions promoting the project such as Jampro (Jamaica Promotions Corporation) or SRC (Science Research Council), with which we work hand-to-hand to identify new opportunities for the development of this sector in the country at an international level.
+They have also met centers and public institutions promoting the project such as Jampro (Jamaica Promotions Corporation), SRC (Science Research Council) or CIB (Coconut Industry Board) with which we work hand-to-hand to identify new opportunities for the development of this sector in the country at an international level.

 In addition to the visits, during the trip we dynamized a co-creation workshop session on gastronomic innovation and brand strategy ‘Developing value-added products from Jamaica for foreign markets’, in which different agents of the food value chain have been able to learn from the BCC Innovation team on the keys to creating a country brand.